 Noodles (Water, Wheat Flour (with added Calcium, Iron, Niacin, Thiamin), Palm Oil, Antioxidants (Butylated Hydroxyanisole, Citric Acid, Propyl Gallate)), Glucose Syrup, Salt, Flavour Enhancers (Monosodium Glutamate, Disodium 5′-Ribonucleotides), Flavouring, Onion, Garlic, Potassium Chloride, Yeast Extract, Maltodextrin, Ground Turmeric, Acid (Malic Acid), Parsley, Black Pepper Extract

-When you see ‘flavouring’ on an ingredients, it can mean anything.
+When you see ‘flavouring’ on a list of ingredients, it can mean anything.
 Sometimes flavourings are natural, like lemon zest, other times they are artificial and made from chemicals like petroleum.
 Some natural flavourings are made from meat and meat by-products.

 In the case of chicken Super Noodles, the label used to include ‘chicken fat’.
 It no longer does, but we can assume that the ‘flavouring’ is still chicken fat.